-Category NO. ACTION DATE OPENED DUE DATE DATE CLOSED COMMENTS C 178 Recognize impact of schedule delays to project management costs 11/14/2017 2/1/2018 TBD SFMTA has started the process to update its forecast for project management costs.
-S 179 Issue letter to FTA with proposed revision to the RSD 9/20/2018 11/28/2018 12/06/2018 Letter was submitted to the FTA by SFMTA on 12/06/2018.
+Category NO. ACTION DATE OPENED DUE DATE DATE CLOSED COMMENTS С 178 Recognize impact of schedule delays to project management costs 11/14/2017 2/1/2018 To Be Determined (TBD) SFMTA has started the process to update its forecast for project management costs. СН 180 FTA to provide support for review of contract change management and documentation to seek ways to streamline SFMTA's process.
+11/28/2018 TBD